altruios/namshubettulpa/public/namshubettuple/confrontation.md

 "FL::She was here."
 `
 [the spider](the-spider.md)`
-*which she stepped though, Flanagan holding her hand* ~They were in the book store still, now outside of Martha's head~ ~The shelves shimmered softly - the shifting projections of minds looking at those books were in subtle conflict~ ~It was open currently, 7:30PM, and people were in the aisles~
+*Which she stepped though, Flanagan holding her hand* ~They were in the book store still, now outside of Martha's head~ ~The shelves shimmered softly - the shifting projections of minds looking at those books were in subtle conflict~ ~It was open currently, 7:30PM, and people were in the aisles~